nomin709/analysis_for_recipes/README.md

 **Null Hypothesis:** The average number of steps for breakfast recipes is equal to the average number of steps for lunch recipes.

 **Alternative Hypothesis:** The average number of steps for breakfast recipes is different than the average number of steps for lunch recipes.

 **Test Statistics:** We plan to use permutation testing with the absolute difference between the means of breakfast recipes and lunch recipes as the test statistic.

 **Significance Level:** 0.05

-- Distribution of Numer of Steps for Breakfast and Lunch Recipes
+- Distribution of Number of Steps for Breakfast and Lunch Recipes

 <iframe
   src="assets/hypo.html"